 Must Read: Top 10 Places to visit in Ooty

 Tiger Reserve Area

-this was an accident, on my way to dam i jumped out here and decided to walk.. there was a sign saying (Pollachi Tiger reserved area, do not honk.). i definitely freaked out. out of all these places, this was one place i felt like walking. i packed my camera and waited for any vehicle to arrive. luckily a commander jeep showed up with 4 army personals. and trust me i was very happy to see them with there guns. they gave me lift to the nearest bus stop and i decided to go the opposite hill the see what the tiger reserve area look like. this place also has dam in opposite side highly recommended.
+This was an accident, on my way to dam I jumped out here and decided to walk.. there was a sign saying (Pollachi Tiger reserved area, do not honk.).
+I definitely freaked out. out of all these places, this was one place I felt like walking.
+I packed my camera and waited for any vehicle to arrive. luckily a commander jeep showed up with 4 army personals. and trust me I was very happy to see them with there guns. they gave me a lift to the nearest bus stop and I decided to go to the opposite hill the see what the tiger reserve area look like. this place also has a dam on the opposite side highly recommended.

-This is a very beautiful place, though it was under construction, i managed to capture some pictures.
-I waited for an hour, no. actually I was walking here and there near the dam and making friends with the local. so as the knew me more and as i shared my story of travelling, one of them said “if u can climb those stares you will be able to see the dam and can click pictures”.
-“Why not” I replied. i was accompanied half way as they where working somewhere in the middle portion and i climbed further. the stares where big, not in proper shape, uneven sizes. i still climbed and.. and it was beautiful.
+This is a very beautiful place, though it was under construction, I managed to capture some pictures.
+I waited for an hour, no. actually I was walking here and there near the dam and making friends with the locals. so as the knew me more and as I shared my story of travelling, one of them said: “if u can climb those stares you will be able to see the dam and can click pictures”.
+“Why not” I replied.
+I was accompanied halfway as they were working somewhere in the middle portion and I climbed further. the stares were big, not in proper shape, uneven sizes.
+I still climbed and.. and it was beautiful.

-This is an artificial lake, its big, it has lots of fishes, there are fishermen fishing in them, and there are the ones who sell the fishes.., the small circular plastic vessel is the fishing boat and requires three peoples to counter balance the weight.
+This is an artificial lake, it is big, it has lots of fishes, there are fishermen fishing in them, and there are the ones who sell the fishes.., the small circular plastic vessel is the fishing boat and requires three peoples to counterbalance the weight.

-As it was a shot trip I missed out some places and look forward to visit all the places again in sometime.
-This trip not only eased out a lot of the work load stress but also made me fell in love once again with my work and the experience was outstanding.
+As it was a short trip I missed out some places and look forward to visiting all the places again in some time.
+This trip not only eased out a lot of the workload stress but also made me fell in love once again with my work and the experience was outstanding.
 I am totally in love with Coimbatore.